 Even a result that’s truly negative does not mean your risk is zero – it just means you have the same average risk as most other people.

 Family members with negative test results may feel guilty if other family members test positive.
 Your health care provider or genetic counselor can help you understand what the test results mean for you and your family and how to deal with them.

 If the result is inconclusive

-If there’s not enough information to know whether the genetic changes are present, the test result is said to be inconclusive.
-The person (and family) may still be at a higher risk of developing cancer.
-Taking steps to lower your risk can be helpful for some people, but not having a sure result can still cause anxiety and frustration.
+If there’s not enough information to know whether you have the genetic changes, the test result is said to be inconclusive.
+You (and your family) may still be at a higher risk of developing cancer.
+Taking steps to lower your risk or look for cancer early can be helpful for some people, but not having a sure result can still cause anxiety and frustration.
 Your health care provider or genetic counselor can help you understand what the results might mean for you and your family and help you cope with them.
 In some cases, testing blood relatives can help clarify this result.